planet-s/ion-plugins/README.md

 This repository contains many useful aliases and functions definitions to improve the quality of your Ion setup.

-*Disclaimer*: Most of the plugins are a one-on-one equivalent with the great oh-my-zsh plugins to make users' transitions as seamless as possible.
+**Disclaimer**: Most of the plugins are a one-on-one equivalent with the great oh-my-zsh plugins to make users' transitions as seamless as possible.
+See the [equivalence sheet](./plugins.md) to see if your plugins are all converted.

 ## Installation